Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 - Difficulty maintaining motivation through challenging periods

-Self-administered EMDR through apps like EmEase may be appropriate for:
+Self-guided EMDR exercises through apps like EmEase may be appropriate for:

 People with Previous EMDR Experience

-If you’ve already worked with an EMDR therapist, you may be well-positioned for self-administration:
+If you’ve already worked with an EMDR therapist, you may be well-positioned for self-guided exercises:

 - You understand the process and what to expect